 - How much should I charge?

-- What’s the best way to find maids?
+- What’s the best way to find and hire maids?

 - What are the legal hurdles?

 - Do I want contract or employee maids?